F.R.I.E.N.D.S. TAMPA BAY RESOURCE GUIDE

 Florida’s Voice on Developmental Disabilities (954) 975-5159 www.Floridasvoice.org; A statewide independent advocacy and networking non-profit organization comprised of families and friends of persons with developmental disabilities.
 Our organization advocates a full array of services in the most cost effective manner possible - community programs, family home care, group homes, and larger centers (over six beds) for only the most severely developmentally disabled.
 Cost: $25 family membership fee; $15 for those with financial hardships.

 F.R.I.E.N.D.S.
 Down Syndrome/Special Needs West Fl. www.friendssupport.org (813)245-2782.
-We provide year-round programing, family support meetings, Playgroups for birth to 5yrs, and 6-12yrs, Adult dances, Community education, and Fun social activities for our special needs community.
+We provide year-round programing, family support meetings, Playgroups, Adult dances, Community education, and Fun social activities for our special needs community.
 Check our website calendar and Facebook Events for more info.
 Facebook: Friendsdownsyndromespecialneeds.

 Easter Seals – https://www.easterseals.com/florida/; Offers Childcare, Early Intervention, Child development centers, Speech, PT, OT, Adult Day Services to all disabilities ages birth to school age.
 Cost: Florida child scholarships; private tuition; Medicaid/Medicare.